 \subsection{Velocity-dependent self-interactions}

 The second crucial pillar of our model is its ability to naturally explain the observed velocity-dependent self-interaction of the dark matter.
 This is mediated by the $t$-channel exchange of the light scalar $\phi$.
-The resulting phenomenology is shown in figure~\ref{fig:sidm_velocity}, which plots the transfer cross-section per unit mass, $\sigma_T/m_\chi$, as a function of the relative velocity of the scattered dark matter particles.
+The resulting phenomenology is shown in Figure~\ref{fig:sidm_velocity}, which plots the transfer cross-section per unit mass, $\sigma_T/m_\chi$, as a function of the relative velocity of the scattered dark matter particles.

 The solid green line represents the cross-section of our benchmark point parameters ($m_\chi = 600$~GeV, $m_\phi = 15$~MeV, $y_\chi = 0.30$).
-The calculation, performed with \texttt{micrOMEGAs}' non-perturbative Yukawa scattering routines including Sommerfeld enhancement, shows that the cross-section has precisely the desired behavior.
-At low velocities characteristics of dwarf spheroidal galaxies ($v \sim 10$--$30$~km~s$^{-1}$), the cross-section is large, lying in the target range of $0.1$--$10$~cm$^2$~g$^{-1}$ (gray shaded region) required to form dark matter cores \cite{Zavala2012,Elbert2014,Kamada2016}.
-Specifically, for our benchmark, we find that \begin{itemize} \item at $v = 10$~km~s$^{-1}$: $\sigma_T/m_\chi = 0.96$~cm$^2$~g$^{-1}$ \item at $v = 30$~km~s$^{-1}$: $\sigma_T/m_\chi = 0.11$~cm$^2$~g$^{-1}$ \end{itemize}
+The calculation, performed with \texttt{micrOMEGAs}' non-perturbative Yukawa scattering routines, shows that the cross-section has precisely the desired behavior.
+At the low velocities characteristic of dwarf spheroidal galaxies ($v \sim 10$--$30$~km/s), the cross-section is large, lying in the target range of $0.1$--$10$~cm$^2$/g (gray shaded region) required to form dark matter cores \cite{Zavala2012,Elbert2014,Kaplinghat2015}.
+Specifically, for our benchmark, we find the following \begin{itemize} \item at $v = 10$~km/s: $\sigma_T/m_\chi = 0.96$~cm$^2$/g, \item at $v = 30$~km/s: $\sigma_T/m_\chi = 0.11$~cm$^2$/g. \end{itemize}